KatyCodes/my-first-webpage/README.md

-# My First Webpage
+# Private Island Resort Website

-#### A basic HTML webpage, August 1, 2016
+Version 0.0.1: August 2, 2016

-####  By Aimen Khakwani and Katy Henning
+by [Katy Henning](https://katycodes.github.io/portfolio) and Aimen Khakwani

+### Technologies Used
+CSS HTML

 ## Description

-This is a basic webpage that was designed with learning in mind.
-Hopefully we will make better pages soon.
+* Basic page listing a few of a our favorite things.
+A basic practice of HTML and CSS.

-## Setup/Installation Requirements
+## Setup/Installation

-* None other than a computer with a browser

-##Known Bugs

-None
+* Clone to desktop and open in browser.

-## Support and contact details
+## Support & Contact

-800-Ghostbusters
+For questions, concerns, or suggestions please email katyannhenning@gmail.com

+## Specifications
+* Short list of favorite things.

+## To Do List
+* Finish design

+## Known Issues
+* None

-## Technologies Used
+## Legal

-Nothing to write home about.

-### License
+* This software is licensed under the MIT license.

-Copyright (c) 2016 **Aimen Khakwani and Katy Henning**
+Copyright (c) 2016 Copyright _[Katy Henning](https://katycodes.github.io/portfolio)_  and Aimen Khakwani All Rights Reserved.